Types of Wood Stains and Finishes for Interior Use

 - When it comes to application, gel stain requires less preparation than regular stains and paints.

-- They are thicker and a tad messier to apply.
+- They are thicker and messier to apply.
 Use a rag or cloth to apply for best results.

 - Gel stains are the best wood stain for furniture or floors made of pine or other woods prone to blotching.
 Blotching is uneven coloring caused by varying densities and resin deposits in the wood.